breck7/publicdomaincompany.com/README.md

 ### What do we do and what is our mission?

-We are a media startup that publishes databases, websites, and software to the public domain.
+We are a media startup that publishes software, databases, and other content to the public domain.

 Our mission is to become the world's top media conglomerate so that every child on earth has